AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-4-fun-non-meta-decks.md

 > Any effect that would make your opponent gain LP inflicts the same amount of damage to them, instead.

 <figure>
-    {% include posts/picture.html img="nurse-burn" alt="The two main cards in the Nurse Burn strategy." %}
+    {% include posts/picture.html img="nurse-burn" extension="png" alt="The two main cards in the Nurse Burn strategy." %}
     <figcaption>All images assembled from the Yu-Gi-Oh!
 FANDOM wiki.</figcaption>
 </figure>

 So, do you enjoy pissing off your opponent by dealing effect damage through "healing" cards?
 Are you willing to tolerate a barrage of explitives when they realize what you're doing?
 Then by all means, use this deck.

-Throw in some stall cards and traps, and you're good to go.
-The two cards on the far right are key. **Gift Card** is pretty much guaranteed 3k damage.
+Throw in some stall cards and traps, and you're good to go. **Gift Card** is pretty much guaranteed 3k damage.
 But my favorite trick is using the trap **Tri-and-Guess**:

 > If each player has an Extra Deck: Declare 1 Extra Deck monster card type (Fusion, Synchro, or Xyz); both players reveal their Extra Deck, and the player who has more cards of the declared card type gains 3000 Life Points.

 Pro tip: Load up your Extra Deck with fusions and declare XYZ like a troll.
 Unless they're running a full Link setup, you're guaranteed to deal 3k damage.
 You could keep one XYZ in your Extra Deck just so you end up healing yourself if it turns out that they don't have any.

+And of course, there's always Upstart Goblin—a free +1 draw, with a bonus 1k damage to your opponent.

-You can also make the deck a lot more consistent by using support cards like **Banishment of the Darklords** and **Condemned Witch** to get Reficule on the field more quickly.
+You can also make the deck slightly more consistent by using support cards like **Banishment of the Darklords** and **Condemned Witch** to get Reficule on the field more quickly.

 Admittedly, this deck doesn't always work well.
 But when it does, you'll have some good laughs.

 ## 4. Blackwings

 Blackwings are a balanced and consistent archetype, making them a good option for a non-meta deck.
-They have great draw power with spells like Black Whirlwind and Allure of Darkness; all of the main Blackwing monsters have good summoning potential and synergy; and you even have hand traps like **Blackwing - Kalut the Moon Shadow** to run over bigger foes or keep your monsters alive.
+They have great draw power with spells like **Black Whirlwind** and **Allure of Darkness**.
+All of the main Blackwing monsters have good summoning potential and synergy.
+And you even have hand traps like **Blackwing - Kalut the Moon Shadow** to run over bigger foes or keep your monsters alive in battle.

 <figure>
-    {% include posts/picture.html img="blackwing" alt="Monsters from the Blackwing archetype." %}
+    {% include posts/picture.html img="blackwing" extension="png" alt="Monsters from the Blackwing archetype." %}
     <figcaption>All images assembled from the Yu-Gi-Oh!
 FANDOM wiki.</figcaption>
 </figure>

-With **Blackwhing - Gale the Whirlwind** and **Blackwing - Harmattan the Dust**, you get access to some high-level synchro plays like Beelze (both variants), Trishula, and Onimaru the Divine Thunder.
+With tuners like **Blackwing - Pinaki the Waxing Moon** and **Blackwhing - Gale the Whirlwind**, you get access to some high-level synchro plays like Beelze (both variants), Trishula, and Onimaru the Divine Thunder.
 The archetype's main synchro monsters are also good options and play well with each other.

 In terms of the other main monsters, **Blackwing - Kris the Crack of Dawn** is a good beatstick with 1900 ATK and can survive destruction by spells/traps once per turn.
 Like Bora the Spear, it gives you a guaranteed special summon if you have other Blackwings on the field. **Blackwing - Blizzard the Far North** can help you set up quick synchro plays by resurrecting Blackwings from your graveyard.